 Ty Jesinoski, Coordinator for Programs and Special Events

-Ty Jesinoski is in his first year as the Coordinator for Programs and Special Events at Austin Peay State University.
+Ty Jesinoski is in his third year as the Coordinator for Programs and Special Events at Austin Peay State University.
 He completed his M.A. in Leadership in Student Affairs from the University of St. Thomas (Minnesota).
 Prior to that, Ty attended the University of Minnesota-Twin Cities where he completed his B.S. studying Kinesiology and Sport Management.
 Ty's student affairs background includes student activities, athletics (academic advising and administration), residence life, and student unions.
 A Minnesota native, Ty enjoys spending time with family and friends, exercising, country music, and is a huge fan of football, basketball, and baseball.

 Louise Mitchell, Hispanic Cultural Center Coordinator